The Ports tab provides you with a general information on managing container ports at Jelastic PaaS.

 - Public IP - provides a direct access to all ports of your container

-Jelastic automatically performs redirect of the incoming requests to the application hosted within a container.
+Jelastic PaaS automatically redirects incoming requests to the application hosted within a container.

 During a node creation, the platform detects the ports which are listened on the TCP level.
 The commonly used for standard services (e.g. SSH, mail, databases, etc.) are automatically filtered.
 The first among the remaining ports becomes the container entry point so that all incoming requests are forwarded to it.